RyanCube/ryancube.github.io/index.md

 I'm Ryan.
 I take things apart to understand them, and build things to prove I do.

-Time spent on factory floors, under the hood of cars, and in office environments managing projects and documentation has shaped how I think.
-A curiosity for how systems work and a drive to make them better ties it all together.
+I've spent time on factory floors, under the hood of cars, and in office environments, collaborating with others and getting things done.
+Those experiences shaped a curiosity for how systems work and a drive to make them better.
 I'm meticulous by nature and thrive in environments where planning and execution both matter.

 The projects below are a reflection of that.

 ---
 ## Featured Projects
 ---

-### Extendable lifting lug threading tool *(3rd Place)*
+### Surface-Operated Resin Liner Retrieval System
-Designed and prototyped a functional mechanical device for Ontario Power Generation, increasing worker safety while decreasing resin liner retrieval time.
+Designed and prototyped a tool that eliminates confined-space entry and radiation exposure while speeding up resin liner retrieval.

+**Mechanical Engineering Capstone · Sponsored by Ontario Power Generation · 3rd Place Overall**

 [→ Read More](./projects/capstone)